We”, “our”, “ourselves” and “us” means RonanAir Kft, No 2220, Vecsés, Telepi út 50. Hungary.

 **The validity of French National ID cards (issued for adults) has been extended from 10 years to 15 years ONLY for cards issued between 2nd January 2004 and 31st December 2013 .

-Each passenger may check in up to 01 checked bags upon payment of the applicable checked baggage fees by electing to purchase a checked baggage allowance of 20 kilos when they make their initial booking.
-After the booking is made checked baggage can be added to a reservation via the Manage my Booking facility up to 2 hours before the scheduled flight departure time.
+Each passenger may check in up to 01 checked bags free of charge as a checked baggage allowance of 20 kilos when they make their initial booking.
+After the booking is made checked baggage can be added to a reservation via the Manage my Booking facility up to 4 hours before the scheduled flight departure time.
 The checked baggage fees are charged per person/per one way flight.

 Higher baggage fees apply when checked bags are purchased via a Ronanair call centre or airport ticket desk, at peak travel periods such as Christmas/Easter/Summer and on selected routes.
 Fees may vary from time to time but it is the rates in force at the time you book and/or pay for your checked baggage allowance which apply